easai/stopwords/README.md

 Stopwords are commonly used words in a language that are often filtered out in natural language processing (NLP) and text mining tasks.
 Examples of stopwords in English include “the,” “is,” “in,” “and,” “a,” and "an".

-This Venn diagram depicts how the stopwords provided by ISO, spaCy, and NLTK differ.
+Several Python packages such as ISO, spaCy, and NLTK provide lists of stopwords for various languages.
+The Venn diagram below represents the differences and overlaps between the stopwords provided by these packages.

 <img src="https://raw.githubusercontent.com/easai/stopwords/refs/heads/main/English_stopwords.png" width=600 alt="ISO, spaCy, and NLTK English stopwords" />